Overview

 - More fully utilize UN sanctions regimes to promote accountability for violations against civilians—including CRSV and grave violations committed against children—while upholding humanitarian exemptions, as recognized in UNSC Resolution 2664.

-- Support the negotiation of a legally binding instrument to regulate the use of autonomous weapons systems.
+- Act on the Secretary-General’s call to support the negotiation of a legally binding instrument to regulate the use of LAWS.

 - Support the protection of civilians through UN peace operations by prioritizing protection tasks in mandates, providing guidance on the comprehensive implementation of protection tasks, providing consistent and unified political support for peace operations, and providing missions with appropriate funding and resources to implement their protection mandates.

-- Consider measures that can be taken to improve the safety and security of UN and humanitarian personnel, including by acting on forthcoming (November 2024) recommendations from the UN Secretary-General on implementing Resolution 2730.
+- Consider measures that can be taken to improve the safety and security of UN and humanitarian personnel, including by acting on recommendations from the UN Secretary-General on implementing Resolution 2730.

-- When the UNSC is unable to act in cases of violations against civilians in conflict, the General Assembly should hold the Security Council accountable using the Lichtenstein initiative.3
+- When the UNSC is unable to act in cases of violations against civilians in conflict, the General Assembly should hold the Security Council accountable using the Liechtenstein initiative.

 Recommendations for UN Peace Operations: